Xvezda/vishop/README.md

 Because VIM supports python command (see `:help python`).
 It will much easier when you develop your own VIM plugin using vishop module, or even simple gluing in vimrc file; because it's written in Python.
+And also _life is short_.

 ## License